maschzh/meteor-ionic-1/README.md

 ## Official release
 This repository is a replication of a pull request I've made to Ionic to release thier own Meteor package themselves.
+I'm keeping the repo updated with every new Ionic release and publish the package to Meteor myself .

 You can support this pull request here: https://github.com/driftyco/ionic/pull/3133